Ezhava: Social and religious divergence

 It has been suggested that the Ezhavas may share a common heritage with the Nair caste.
 This theory is based on similarities between numerous of the customs adopted by the two groups, particularly with regard to marking various significant life stages such as childbirth and death, as well as their matrilineal practices and martial history.
-Oral history, folk songs and other old writings indicate that the Thiyyas were at some point in the past members of the armed forces serving various kings, including the Zamorins of Calicut and the rulers of the Kingdom of Cochin.
+Oral history, folk songs and other old writings indicate that the Thiyyas were at some point in the past serving in the armies of various kings, including the Zamorins of Calicut and the rulers of the Kingdom of Cochin.
 Cyriac Pullapilly has said that only a common parentage can explain some of these issues.

 A theory has been proposed for the origins of the caste system in the Kerala region based on the actions of the Aryan Jains introducing such distinctions prior to the 8th-century AD.
 This argues that the Jains needed protection when they arrived in the area and recruited local sympathizers to provide it.
 These people were then distinguished from others in the local population by their occupation as protectors, with the others all being classed as out-caste.
 Pullapilly describes that this meant they "... were given kshatriya functions, but only shudra status.
 Thus originated the Nairs."
 The Ezhavas, not being among the group protecting the Jains, became out-castes.

 An alternate theory states that the system was introduced by the Nambudiri Brahmins.
 Although Brahmin influences had existed in the area since at least the 1st century CE, there was a large influx from around the 8th century when they acted as priests, counsellors and ministers to invading Aryan princes.
 At the time of their arrival the non-aboriginal local population had been converted to Buddhism by missionaries who had come from the north of India and from Ceylon.
 The Brahmins used their symbiotic relationship with the invading forces to assert their beliefs and position.
 Buddhist temples and monasteries were either destroyed or taken over for use in Hindu practices, thus undermining the ability of the Buddhists to propagate their beliefs.

 The Buddhist tradition of the Ezhavas, and the refusal to give it up, pushed them to an outcaste role within the greater Brahminic society.
 This tradition is still evident as Ezhavas show greater interest in the moral, non-ritualistic, and non-dogmatic aspects of the religion rather than the theological.